 At the conclusion of the hearing, “Planning Commissioner Segar recommended to the City Council approval of the Triangle Park CUP subject to the conditions and findings contained in the staff report.
 Motion seconded by Commissioner Johnson, passed unanimously,” read the mayor.

 “The conditions of this approval that I was happy to see, delighted to see actually, is that it’s to follow Oroville Municipal Code 17.86.020 with regard to recreational vehicles, which means recreational vehicles cannot be used a permanent place of abode or dwelling for an indefinite period of time.
 Occupancy for the recreational vehicle park component will be limited to 30 consecutive days.
-You can remove the wheels, etc.
+You can’t remove the wheels, etc.

-“So it is going to be an RV park.
-It’s going to look like an RV park, so when we have visitors driving into our city it’s not going to look like a bunch of little shacks, it’s going to be squared away,” said the Mayor, who added that the RV park is required to be maintained in a tidy manner.
+“So, it is going to be an RV park.
+It’s going to look like an RV park, so when we have visitors driving into our city, it’s not going to look like a bunch of little shacks, it’s going to be squared away,” said the mayor, who added that the RV park is required to be maintained in a tidy manner.

-The mayor added that building structures on to the RVs like car ports or other structures that prevent the RVs from being mobile will not be allowed.
+The mayor added that building structures onto the RVs, like car ports or other structures that prevent the RVs from being mobile, will not be allowed.

 “One thing about RVs is you have to be considerate of fire and emergency response.
 Sometimes you have to grab hold of the trailer and pull it out of the way.
+So, it is fully compliant with our municipal codes from what I can see,” said Naillon, who asked for comments from the public.

 Hearing none Naillon asked if there was a motion to approve the CUP.
 A motion was made to approve and carried unanimously.